 How is a Master Franchisee different from a regular franchisee?

-A Master Franchisee owns the rights to the brand within their territory and is responsible for developing the brand by selling the business to sub-franchisees, and offering training and support to their sub-franchisees.
-Master Franchise owners collect franchise fees and royalties from sub-franchises, who pay for the right to use Chem-Dry’s proven systems and products.
+A Master Franchise company owns the rights to the brand within their territory and is responsible for developing the brand by selling the business to sub-franchisees, and offering training and support to their sub-franchisees.
+Master Franchise companies collect franchise fees and royalties from sub-franchises, who pay for the right to use Chem-Dry’s proven systems and products.

 How much is the investment?

 $50,000 to $2 million or more, depending on the territory and population.

 Do I have to buy equipment and supplies from Harris Research Inc.?

 Yes.
 Chem-Dry’s patented cleaning solutions and equipment have been tested and proven to offer superior rug, tile and stone cleaning.
 To ensure that each customer receives exceptional cleaning, and to protect the value of Chem-Dry’s brand for the more than 3,000+ franchisees around the world, you will be required to use Chem-Dry supplies.
 The equipment will be adapted to be compatible with your local power supplies.

 Do I have full rights to the territory?